All trips are fully refundable for public health issues.

 Q: What are the passport and visa requirements?

-A: Visas are headed out on the plane into Cuba.
-It is paid for (within the price of the ticket).
-Make sure your passport is not expiring within 6 months (June 1, 2023).
+A: Visas are purchased in MIami at the ticket counter.
+Your cost is $100j.
+Health care is included in the ticket price.
+Make sure your passport is not expiring within 6 months (May 1, 2024).

 We visit these preschoolers in Havana .
 Here, singing the eensy/weensy spider (in Spanish, of course!).
 This is the non-profit we support.